Minimally Invasive Cardiac Surgery

 We believe that every heart deserves the utmost care and precision.
 Our dedicated team of experts is committed to pioneering techniques that not only enhance recovery but also ensure a seamless journey towards better heart health.
 With MICS, we embrace innovation and compassion.

-Understanding Minimally Invasive Heart Surgery
+What is Minimally Invasive Heart Surgery

-The Minimally Invasive Cardiac Surgery and Robotic Heart Surgery program, initiated in 2008, is the largest and only qualified robotic heart surgery program in the country.
+The Minimally Invasive Heart Surgery and Robotic Heart Surgery program, initiated in 2008, is the largest and only qualified robotic heart surgery program in the country.
 With over 16 years of experience and 3000 procedures, our safety and outcomes are well-established.
 Our training programs attract surgeons globally and are recognized as benchmarks in scientific forums.
 Our approach aims to make heart surgery an acceptable therapy with minimal discomfort and disruption.

 Common Procedures